Myleene Klass: Personal life

 On 1 April 2007, she announced she was expecting her first child on 7 September.
 As a result, she delayed her wedding to Graham Quinn until 2008.
 Their daughter was born on 16 August 2007.
 Klass's spokesman said, "Myleene presented The One Show and felt a bit weird on the way home.
 She went to the hospital to get checked out and they told her she was in labour."
 Klass published a book about her experiences of being pregnant, entitled My Bump and Me: From Morning Sickness to Motherhood – An Honest Diary of My Pregnancy.
 She gave birth to a second daughter on 25 March 2011.

-In May 2009, Klass had a wealth of £7.5 million.
+In May 2009, Klass had a net worth of £7.5 million.

 In January 2010, Klass claimed she received a warning from Hertfordshire Police for brandishing a kitchen knife (through a window) at a group of teenagers who entered her garden while she and her daughter were alone in the house.
 She said that she was "utterly terrified" and "aghast" at the response by the police.
 Hertfordshire Police denied making any such warning and stated that the law allows householders the proportionate use of force to protect themselves.
 It has subsequently been reported that it was Klass's agent or publicist who notified the police of the incident and who then passed on the story to The Sun.

 On 21 October 2011, Klass and Quinn married at the Cathedral Church of St John the Baptist, Norwich.
 On 23 April 2013, she was granted a divorce from Quinn.